General Income Tax Extension Questions

 You are not obligated to make a tax payment when you file for your tax extension.
 But keep in mind that if you have a tax balance due when you file, penalties, late fees, and/or interest charges may be assessed if you do not pay the amount owed by the original filing deadline.
 See the FAQs regarding tax payments and penalties for more details.

 How do I file a state extension?

-When you use FileLater to e-file your IRS tax extension, we will send you specific instructions for your state.
-Many states will automatically grant you a state extension if your federal extension is approved, but each state is different.
+FileLater offers print-and-mail extensions for individuals in most states.
+Note that some states will automatically grant you a state extension if your federal extension is approved, but each state is different.
 State-specific filing instructions and tax forms are available where applicable.

 I had to make a payment for federal taxes.
 What do I need to do for state?

 The requirements for Federal and state tax payments are different, and state tax extension guidelines vary by state.
 Please visit our State Tax Extensions page to get more information on whether you should file a state income tax extension and make a payment.

 What is the late payment penalty if I do not pay any outstanding tax balance when I file my tax extension?

 The late payment penalty is usually 0.5% (per month) of the unpaid tax, up to a maximum of 25%.
 For example, if you have $2,000 of unpaid taxes, the IRS will likely charge you $10 per month as a late payment penalty.
 Read more about penalties and interest.

 What are the interest penalties for unpaid taxes beyond my tax extension deadline?